rocky/python-uncompyle6/README.rst

 Testing
 -------

+   make check-2.7 # if running on Python 2.7
+   make check-3.4 # if running on Pyton 3.4

 Testing right now is largely via utility `test/test_pythonlib.py`.
 A GNU makefile has been added to smooth over setting running the right